webmasterdevlin/AspNetCoreRepositoryPattern/AspNetCoreRepositoryPattern.WebApi/README.md

 ## Scheduler/Cron Jobs/Timer
 - Add Hangfire packages for chron jobs or scheduled jobs or timer jobs
-- Configure Hangfire in the Startup.cs
+- Configure Hangfire in the Program.cs file
 - Add jobs controller on v1 and v1.1

 ## Security